This article was scientifically reviewed by Jessica Bucher

 A positive test result indicates different things for different tests.

-For example, if you’re taking a health-based DNA test, a positive result could mean that you carry specific genes that are passed down from your parents and other ancestors, particularly relating to diseases such as cystic fibrosis or dementia.
+For example, if you’re taking a health-based DNA test, a positive result could mean that you have specific gene changes, also known as gene variants or mutations.

 What Percentage Does a Paternity DNA Test Have to Be to Be Positive?